aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-dynamics-crm/quote-generator-for-dynamics-crm/using-and-configuring-crm-quote-generator/_index.md

 ﻿---
-title: Using and Configuring CRM Quote Generator – Aspose.Words for .NET
+title: Using and Configuring CRM Quote Generator
+second_title: Aspose.Words for .NET
 articleTitle: Using and Configuring CRM Quote Generator
 linktitle: Using and Configuring CRM Quote Generator
 description: "How to use and configure Aspose Quote Generator add-on using C#."